bothlab/rhd2000interface/README.md

 ## How to install

-On Debian/Ubuntu Linux, just download the ready-made .deb packages from the Github release and install them.
+On Debian/Ubuntu **Linux**, just download the ready-made .deb packages from the Github release and install them.
 You should then be able to launch the RHD2000 Interface from the application menu.

 Alternatively, compile from source (works on any Linux distribution as long as the required dependencies